zuriscript/signalstory/docs/docs/building-blocks/event.md

 ## Event Blueprint

 An `event` is represented by the `StoreEvent` interface, which typically includes a name and an optional payload.
 The name serves as a unique identifier for the event, while the payload contains any additional data associated with the event.
-You can use the `createEvent` function provided by signalstory to create `event blueprints` with the desired name and payload type.
+You can use the `createEvent` function provided by signalstory to create `event blueprints` with a name and payload type.
 Those blueprint can then be published alongside a payload parameter:

 ```typescript
 import { createEvent } from 'signalstory';